Laika-Beats/Homework2/README.md

 # Homework2
 CSS + Bootstrap

+When I open my index.html from VSC in Chrome the list bullet for GitHub looks correct but when I view on my repo it moved to the right which I can't figure out why.
+All the other list items turnd out correct.

 I don't have projects to display yet so I used my picture as a placeholder on the portfoli page.
 When I originally made my grid and placed the pcitures inside of them I had a massive white space below that was driving me crazy.
 I originally had the width="auto" and height="x%" when I flipped them so that the height="auto" it got rid of the white space underneath and fit to the page.